 All of us at The Shakespeare Project are passionate about the works of Shakespeare and their relevance today.
-We believe that it is culturally important that Shakespeare remains on the syllabus in schools and are pleased to partner with education providers Access Shakespeare who will be providing in-school workshops to accompany our productions.
+We believe that it is culturally important that Shakespeare remains on the syllabus in schools and are pleased to partner with education providers Access Shakespeare who provide in-school workshops to accompany our productions.

 "If this were play'd upon a stage now, I could condemn it as an improbable fiction"

 We are in the process of building the team so if you would like to help us realise our vision we would love to hear from you.
-We are particularly looking for volunteers to help with front of house and marketing.
+We are particularly looking for volunteers to help with front of house, Ushers and marketing.
 Say hi on FaceBook!

 '"I will not lend thee a penny.'